bajamircea/bajamircea.github.io/_posts/2015-10-31-dependency-injection-interface.markdown

 # Discussion

 Was it worth it?
 In the fictional example above, probably not.
-We went from 24 lines of code in 2 files for the `house` class to I reccon in this example about 70 lines required to implement and support it.
+We went from 24 lines of code in 2 files for the `house` class to I recon in this example about 70 lines required to implement and support it.

 The advantages are: